Are hippies just people?

 When pressed, however, members of the above government agencies make vague references to “members of the counter culture”.
 And that culture is extremely varied, they hasten to add.

-Nevertheless, there is a conflict between two troups of people in the Slocan Valley, according to provincial Labour Minister Bill King, who called it “a very unhealthy situation” at a news conference last week.
+Nevertheless, there is a conflict between two groups of people in the Slocan Valley, according to provincial Labour Minister Bill King, who called it “a very unhealthy situation” at a news conference last week.

 Most people here call it a “a tempest in a teapot.”